lpshanley/tampermonkey-svelte/README.md

 ```

 Add this as a new script into tampermonkey.
 Remember to **only** copy the header details.
 Once this is done you should be able to reload your webpage and being creating your script.
 When running `npm run dev` your source will be watched and changes will rebuild automatically, you will need to refresh the browser to pickup the new changes.

+***IMPORTANT NOTE*** changes outside of `/src` are not watched.
+If you make
+changes to files like `meta.js`, `package.json`, etc you will need to stop
+the dev server and restart it.
+Changes to the header will need to be copied
+and pasted into tampermonkey any time a change occurs.
+Failing to do this
+may cause expected functionality to not behave as expected.

 ## Files to update